pulumi/pulumi-eks/docs/eks-v3-migration.md

 For self-managed node groups (i.e. the `NodeGroup` and `NodeGroupV2` components) you have two options:

 1. Update the node group in place.
 Pulumi does this by first creating the new replacement nodes and then shutting down the old ones which will move pods to the new nodes forcibly.
 This is the default behavior when node groups are updated.
-2. Create a new node group and migrate your Pods to that group.
+2. Create a new node group and move your Pods to that group.
 Migrating to a new node group is more graceful than simply updating the node group in place.
 This is because the migration process taints the old node group as `NoSchedule` and drains the nodes gradually.

 The second option involves the following steps: